 The Council also requests Bonneville provide to the Council, in writing, the final contracted amount for each project by the end of the second quarter of the applicable fiscal year, beginning in Fiscal Year 2021.
-In addition to providing the final contracted amount, the Council requests Bonneville to:
+In addition to providing the final contracted amount, to assist the Council in its project review and program development functions, the Council requests Bonneville to:

-- Note and explain how inflation and cost of living adjustments are to be applied, if any, to preserve the substantive work - Note and explain how the Council's recommendations were addressed in contracting, including any implementation decisions by Bonneville that differ in a material way from the Council's project funding recommendations - Note and explain any material changes to implementation (i.e. scope, desired outcomes or budget) of any project.
+- Note and explain how inflation and cost of living adjustments are to be applied, if any, to preserve the substantive work - Note and explain how the Council's recommendations were addressed in contracting, including any implementation decisions by Bonneville that differ in a material way from the Council's project funding recommendations

+Note and explain any material changes to implementation (i.e. scope, desired outcomes or budget) of any project.